ナミビア

 05/14(Wed)

-• Breakfast Coffee and rusks to take with you on departure
+• Breakfast Coffee and rusk to take with you on departure

 • Dunes and Sossusvlei The guide will pick you up early in the morning and the excursion to the dunes and Sossusvlei will begin.
-You will take coffee and rusks as a light breakfast before departure.
+Take a light breakfast of coffee and rusk before departure.

-The best time to visit the dunes is at sunrise (when the gates open); it is cooler then and the dunes glow beautifully in the light.
+The best time to visit the dunes is at sunrise (when the gates open); it is cooler at this time and the dunes glow beautifully in the light.

 Essentials to prepare: